Living Tribunal

 The Living Tribunal is a cosmic entity appearing in American comic books published by Marvel Comics.
 The character first appeared in Strange Tales #157 (June 1967) and was created by Stan Lee, Marie Severin, and Herb Trimpe.

-The Living Tribunal appeared in a cameo in the Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness (2022).

 Publication history

 The Living Tribunal debuted in a storyline called "The Sands of Death" in Strange Tales #157–163 (June–December 1967), giving mystic hero Doctor Strange a limited time to prove Earth is worth saving.
 Established as apparently the supreme power in the Marvel Universe, the character made several sporadic appearances over the years, including What If #32 (April 1982); Rom #41 (April 1983) and Secret Wars II #6 (December 1985).
 The Living Tribunal revealed clues as to its true purpose and nature in Silver Surfer (vol. 3) #31 (December 1989).

 After brief appearances in the role of observer in Guardians of the Galaxy #16 (September 1991) and Quasar #26 (Sept.
-1991), the character had a significant role in the limited series Infinity Gauntlet #1–6 (July–December 1991), Warlock and the Infinity Watch #1 (February 1992), and DC vs. Marvel #1–4 (April–May 1996).
+1991), the character had a significant role in the limited series The Infinity Gauntlet #1–6 (July–December 1991), Warlock and the Infinity Watch #1 (February 1992), and DC vs. Marvel #1–4 (April–May 1996).
 The Living Tribunal's role was eventually expanded on in She-Hulk (vol. 2) #12 (November 2006).

 The Living Tribunal was featured in the 2003's Marvel: The End storyline.
-The character also made an appearance during the Time Runs Out storyline, and battled Beyonders.
+The character also made an appearance during the New Avengers storyline "Time Runs Out", and battled the Beyonders.